 We spent over two months pitting these kitchen appliances against each other to see which model came out on top, sending countless veggies to their untimely demise.
-You can see the overall scores of each model in the graphic below.

 The Hamilton Beach 10-Cup did very well in our chopping metric, earning a 7 out of 10 for its solid performance at chopping onions, carrots, and almonds.
 This model actually tied with a much more expensive model for the second highest score overall in this metric.
 You can see the results in the following chart.